-Businesses with large or growing partner networks appreciate marketplaces for their ability to centralize and enable collaboration.
+Businesses with large or growing partner networks appreciate online sites connecting buyers and sellers for their ability to centralize and enable collaboration.
 Since they facilitate strategic business partnerships, marketplaces also help organizations offer complementary and substitutive products to customers, translating to larger average order values.

 Nearly every B2B vertical can simplify purchasing with marketplaces.
 Enterprises can digitize the comparison research and purchasing processes to remove friction.
 By bringing together multiple suppliers, enterprise marketplaces can fill unique business needs and position their business as a leader in the market.